 Use as other resources

 Yes, you can use them to create wonderful new resources such as brushes and patterns for your work.
 Just apply and then flatten the image and then select the area to be saved as a new resource and go to the Photoshop edit menu and then use the define brush or define pattern command.
-In other applications it might be a simple case of saving the shape as a bitmap file and then copying the design into a brushes or patterns folder.
-It does vary from application to application.
+In other applications it might be a simple case of saving them as a bitmap file and then copying the work into a brushes or patterns folder.
+How this works does vary from application to application.

 Vector graphics ?

 Yes, all Vector graphics and can be used with any size of work.
-If you use the EPS decorative vectors, the shapes are opened and then set to a particular shape / dimensions.
+If you use the EPS decorative vectors, the shapes are opened and then set to a particular resolution / dimensions.
 The shapes can be changed to any size via the size menu text field.
-You can also convert the shapes into the native shapes format in many cases and that also remains as a vector and can be used to any size, large or small or anything in between.
-You can save the shapes to PSP preset shapes etc as well as custom shapes in Adobe PS and others
+You can also convert them into the native format in many cases and that also remains as a vector and can be used to any size, large or small or anything in between.

 How to apply ?